|Size||6-20 inch (15-50 cm)|

-The cuttlefish is a „genuine squid“, but it distinctly differs from the common octopus in its appearance.
+The cuttlefish belongs to the cephoalopoda family, but it distinctly differs from the common octopus in its appearance.
 The cuttlefish has a longish, wedge-shaped body and 10 tentacles, which is two more than the octopus with its eight tentacles.
 Other than octopuses and squids, cuttlefish rarely swim across the ocean freely but stay near the ground most of the time to look for fish and crabs.

 The Cuttlefish – an Unusual Kind of Bird

-Cuttlefish have – like most other octopus species – a horn-like bill that resembles the beak of a parrot.
+Like most other octopus species, cuttlefish have a horn-like bill that resembles the beak of a parrot.
 Unlike the rest of its body, the bill is hard and strong.

-Cuttlefish are ambushers.
-They do not follow other animals but look for a cozy spot and wait for some delicious food to pass by.
-Then the cuttlefish start to glow – like an electric advertising panel (!).
+Cuttlefish are ambush predators.
+They do not follow other animals but look for a cozy spot and wait for delicious food to pass by.
+Then the cuttlefish start to glow – as if it was an electric advertising panel (!).
 The light is moving in waves along their bodies and confuses the victim.
 Now, the cuttlefish only has to be quick enough to catch its prey as long as it is distracted.